 Heading back to my room, with my unrefrigerated water bottle in hand, wondering if, in fact, it was even water, I had taken my time to ensure I’d have a mental map of the area for the following day.
 Just ahead of me, were a few scattered, multi-coloured plastic garden chairs in the road, one of which, was occupied by an old man, and situated next to him, was another man stood in front of a makeshift barbeque, cooking.
 The old man glared at me through the steam coming off from his ‘meat’, as if he were a diseased, ravenous dog, he could have pissed in a circle to mark his territory for all I cared, I wasn’t going to eat his bloody food.

-As a germaphobe, there was no chance I was going to be endulging in street food and especially since I had knowledge prior to this from my little book of, ‘what not to do in China’.
-Donatello had also told me a tale of when he had street food, and had ended up ‘coiling rope’, if you know what I mean, so it’s fair to say, I wasn’t going to try it, no matter how hungry I was.
+As a germaphobe, there was no chance I was going to be indulging in street food and especially since I had known prior to this from my little book of, ‘what not to do in China’.
+Donatello had also told me a tale of when he had street food and had ended up ‘coiling rope’ if you know what I mean, so it’s fair to say, I wasn’t going to try it, no matter how hungry I was.